PhilipS01/volum/README.md

 The plugin system allows developers to extend Volum by adding new object types, behaviors, or utilities without modifying the core library.
 Each plugin is a Python class that inherits from the ScenePlugin interface and registers new functionality with the internal object registry.

 ### How It Works:
-1. Define a new SceneObject (e.g., a custom geometry or data visualization)
+1. Define a new SceneObject (e.g. a custom geometry or data visualization)
 2. Implement the object class, including a `to_dict()` method
 3. Create a plugin class that inherits from `ScenePlugin`
 4. Register the object inside the plugin's `register()` method